 Automated valuation model

 This is a system-generated, statistically-based valuation, using the property attributes and comparable sales data.
-They account for around 10%-20% of valuations.

 How much does a bank property valuation cost and how long does it take?